Rivera-Azad Sexual Healing Integration Model (RASHIM)

 The programs offered at The HEAL Project are based on RASHIM and explore different aspects of this model.
-A comprehensive professional training called, The Just Healing Training, focusing on RASHIM is currently under development.
-See a full list of our programs here.
+A comprehensive training called, Just Healing Training, focusing on RASHIM is offered here.

 The Rivera-Azad Sexual Healing Integration Model (RASHIM) offers a roadmap for sexual healing that captures the past, present, and future of our sexual relations.
 RASHIM locates nine areas of sexuality navigation, referred to as Pillars.
 Each Pillar represents a unique step in human sexual evolution and contains experiences, ideas, feelings, and actions.
 While the pillars are interconnected and relevant throughout our lives, they are categorized into three stages: rooting, growing, and yielding.
 In Just Healing Training, we focus on healing each stage as well as imaginaries, that is our individual and collective histories, and cultures, and visions.

 The Orbit of Connection transforms the information discussed within Pillars and the Foundation into life skills.
 Relationships are what make us human.
 This includes our relationship with ourselves, our family, our community, and the state.
 Information alone cannot heal our individual and collective sexual wounds.
 It is through good connections and community involvement that we can apply our knowledge to heal and create change.
 These connection skills include empathy, accountability, compassion, boundary-setting, and the like.